Posts By :

 On top of that, changes in taxation are coming into play.

 From 2025, electric vehicles will no longer be exempt from road tax; new EVs will have to pay the standard VED rate (around £170 a year), and expensive models will face an extra £425 luxury car surcharge.
 What’s more, major urban areas like London have expanded low-emission zones that charge older high-polluting cars daily.
 All these factors make it more expensive to own and run a brand-new, high-value car.
-When compared with these costs, a second-hand car with good fuel economy and lower insurance groups can be much less of a financial burden.
+When compared with these costs, used car with good fuel economy and lower insurance groups can be much less of a financial burden.

-Budgeting for Second-Hand Car Maintenance
+Budgeting for Used Car Maintenance

-Second-hand vehicles might save your customers money upfront, but they usually mean more work for the workshop.
+Used vehicles might save your customers money upfront, but they usually mean more work for the workshop.
 Newer cars tend to get through the first few years with just routine servicing, and if anything does go wrong, the manufacturer’s warranty often covers it, so it never ends up in your hands

 Older vehicles are a different matter.
 You are far more likely to see them in for diagnostics, general repairs or worn-out parts.
 Tyres, brakes and batteries often need replacing sooner, and once a car passes the three-year mark, the annual MOT can bring up all sorts of issues that need fixing.
 That puts extra pressure on your team to manage parts, time and customer expectations.

 The upside is that many well-maintained used cars are straightforward to work on, and for the common models, parts are usually easy to source and reasonably priced.
-They might not be perfect, but second-hand vehicles help keep your ramps full and your team busy.
+They might not be perfect, but used vehicles help keep your ramps full and your team busy.

 As we’ve discussed, the financial climate is far from predictable at the moment, and the last thing anybody needs is an eyewatering, unexpected car repair bill.
 At Payment Assist, we provide 0% car repair finance solutions that help your customers handle their car repair costs by splitting them into manageable monthly payments.